-Use the navigation to jump to the section of the page you want to go to.
-Delaware Division of Public Health follows CDC guidance and FDA approvals, so after these agencies make new announcements, this page will be updated.
-The latest announcement was on October 20, 2021 about Booster Doses.
+Use the navigation to jump to the section of the page you want to visit.
+Delaware Division of Public Health follows CDC guidance and FDA approvals.
+This page will be updated after new announcements from these agencies.

 What’s the Latest News on Booster Doses?

 On Dec.
 9, the US FDA granted Emergency Use Authorization to Moderna for the bivalent booster for ages 6 months – 5 years, and Pfizer for use as the third dose in the primary series for 6 months – 4 years of age, but not for use as a bivalent booster.
 See FDA press release here.

 Those ages 5 and up were previously authorized for a Pfizer bivalent booster.

 - Children 6 months through 5 years of age who received the original (monovalent) Moderna COVID-19 Vaccine are now eligible to receive a single booster of the updated (bivalent) Moderna COVID-19 Vaccine two months after completing a primary series with the monovalent Moderna COVID-19 Vaccine.